Psychotherapy and Counselling

 With Walk-Talk Therapy, the client receives the benefits from mental health therapy, while at the same time receiving the benefits of physical exercise; a powerful two-in-one treatment.
 “Research has consistently shown that exercise can significantly improve anxiety, stress and overall mood.
 Walking is not only good for physical well-being but it is also good for your mental health”.
-The simple act of walking and moving while talking creates an environment of possibility and change; healing and breakthrough occurs at your pace!
+The simple act of walking and moving while talking creates an environment of possibility and change; healing and breakthrough occur at your pace!

 Many people say that Walking Talking Therapy is a more relaxed environment than the conventional counselling office.
 Others state that it is a great motivational tool to jump-start a more active lifestyle.

-People often feel better immediately because it:
+People often feel better immediately because of it:

 1. It is easy, natural and relaxing to be outdoors or out in a natural environment.